vova-dmitriev/frontend-hiring-test/README.md

 This will start the server on the port (e.g., `http://localhost:4000` and `ws://localhost:4000/graphql`), where the GraphQL API will be available.

 ### 2. Start the Client (Frontend)

-In the `client` folder, start the React application:

 ```bash
 npm run start:client